Rissi Palmer + Joe Troop & Friends

 His new record, coproduced by Jason Richmond (The Avett Brothers, Branford Marsalis), features musical luminaries including Béla Fleck, Abigail Washburn, Tim O’Brien, and Charlie Hunter, but the visceral songwriting speaks for itself and reflects Troop’s lived experience.

-Troop recently put down roots in Durham, N.C., and was invited to do a month-long residency at local arts space called The Fruit.
-Out of that was born a new quartet with friends Omar Ruiz-López, Reed Stutz, and Ramón García.
-Together they continue the Latingrass legacy established by Che Apalache.
+In December of last year, after many months searching for a place to call home, Joe put down roots in Durham, North Carolina.
+He was invited to do a month-long residency at local arts space called the Fruit, and out of that was born a new quartet with three friends.

 Learn More About the Artist